zapolnov/superplex3d_prototype/README.md

 Engine
 ======

-The code is using the 3D engine I was writing at the time.
-Originally engine code was using the Qt library.
-Then I have decided to make it more lightweight and have replaced Qt classes with self-written implementations (you may find them in the `engine/core/trolltech.h` file).
+The code uses 3D engine I was writing at that time.
+Originally engine code used the Qt library.
+Later I have decided to make it more lightweight and have replaced Qt classes with self-written implementations (you may find them in the `engine/core/trolltech.h` file).

 At the time when I was writing the engine, GLSL shaders were not available on all platforms.
 So, I have included the GLSL compiler from